yuyq96/ChatBot/README.md

 TXT_MEANINGLESS_ANSWER = Sorry, xxx.
 ;The minimum value of matched/total tags of a proper match LIMIT_TAGS_MATCH = 0.8
+;http
+;The token you set in the Wechat public platform TOKEN_WECHAT = token
 ```

 ### Demo